 So, I’m an introvert.
-I’m also shy.
+I’m not shy.
 They’re related, but not all introverts are shy, although it’s a pretty common misconception that we are.
 In addition to these things, I have a lot of anxiety about being “out of my space”, which means I get anxious just going grocery shopping, taking my kids anywhere, or being at social functions.

 To compensate, I often talk a lot.
-I’m either over-talking because I’m nervous, or I’m over-talking comfortable enough with a friend to talk their ear off.
+I’m either over-talking because I’m nervous, or I’m over-talking because I’m comfortable enough with a friend to talk their ear off.
 Basically, I’m a socially awkward mess.
-That’s why blogging works for me, and Twitter, too.
+That’s why blogging works for me; and Twitter, too.
 Because I can just constantly be awkwardly talking and you guys don’t have to feel obligated to read or listen, and I never have to actually see you looking at me that way.

-When I tell people I’m shy or introverted, they typically don’t believe me, and that’s probably because I’ve spent almost 40 years perfecting the art of fitting in to a world of you weirdo extroverts.
+When I tell people I’m introverted, they typically don’t believe me, and that’s probably because I’ve spent almost 40 years perfecting the art of fitting in to a world of you weirdo extroverts.
 Look at you, all confident to introduce yourself to complete strangers!
 Look at you not being afraid to walk into a classroom late!
 Look at you making small talk comfortably!
 Weirdos.
 I might look composed when you see me, but I can guarantee you that when you see me in public, I might be smiling, but this is totally what I’m doing inside: